Abigaíl Chaves

-Abigaíl Paola Chaves (born 11 July 1997) is an Argentine footballer who plays as a goalkeeper.
+Abigaíl Paola Chaves (born 11 July 1997) is an Argentine footballer who plays as a goalkeeper and the Argentina women's national team.

-Career

 Before playing football, Chaves played volleyball for club Pinocho.

+Club Career

-A goalkeeper, Chaves has played for Boca Juniors, San Lorenzo and Huracán in her homeland.
+Chaves has played for Boca Juniors, San Lorenzo and Huracán in her homeland.

 In 2024, she moved to Chile and joined Universidad de Chile on loan from Huracán.
 In 2025, she continued with them and left them in September to move to Turkey.

+International career

 At international level, she was a member of the Argentina squad in the 2023 FIFA World Cup.